Werner Dahm: Life

 Werner Karl Dahm was born on Feb.
 16, 1917 in Lindenthal near Köln, Germany, the son of Anton Dahm and Maria Morkramer.
 The family moved to Bonn later that year.
 His father was the first engineer in a long line of merchants.
 After graduating from the Beethoven School in Bonn in 1936, he studied aerodynamics and aircraft design at the Technical University in Aachen, and later in Munich when the Nazis had closed other technical universities.
 In Munich he was one of just four students, out of several hundred, who refused to join the Nazi student club.
 He said he first simply pretended not to find it, and then since it was formally listed as a dueling club he avoided it by claiming religious objections.
 For this he was denied access to certain advanced aircraft courses, so he focused on courses relevant to rocketry.
 Before completing his degree he was drafted at the end of 1939, and sent with a signal corps unit to France and then to Czechoslovakia.
 In between, he was granted a one-semester break to complete the major part of his aerodynamics degree.

 As a result of his technical background, in late 1941 he was assigned to the German rocket development effort at Peenemünde, led by Wernher von Braun.
 There, as the youngest member of the rocket team, he worked in the future projects division, a group composed mainly of physicists who needed a specialist in aerodynamics.
 At the time, theoretical understanding of high-speed aerodynamics was still in its infancy.
 He was one of a group that conducted pioneering experiments in a small supersonic wind tunnel to obtain essential insights and data to support designs for proposed new rockets.
 Among these was the A9/A10 rocket, designed to be the first intercontinental ballistic missile, based on a Mach 6 boost-glide approach using a winged derivative of the V2 rocket.
-He soon recognized in the wind tunnel results that a shift occurred in the aerodynamic center-of-pressure as the rocket transitioned to supersonic speeds, which would cause it to become unstable.
+He soon recognized in the wind tunnel results that a rearward shift occurred in the aerodynamic center-of-pressure as the rocket transitioned to supersonic speeds, which would cause it to become too stable for the relatively weak control surface actuators to retain sufficient authority to control the missiles course.
 This led to experiments and theories to understand the shift and determine aerodynamic configurations that would allow the rocket to remain stable.